 We step out in faith.
 But when the waves tower over us, we look back at the boat – wondering why we got out.
 Longing for the relative saftey, plenty, and ease we had.
 Wanting to escape the hardships and trials.

-Taking Oswald’s words to heart, we risked all on Christ.
+We took Oswald’s words to heart.
+And in leaving for the mission field risked all on Christ, in our own small way.
 And like Peter walking on the water, we should have sunk long ago.
 And would have, but for God’s faithfulness.

 We’ve seen good times and bad, times of plenty and of lack.
 But even in the midst of the storms, we’ve learned that the One who stills the sea and calms the wind and waves will always be faithful.

 And even if we were to sink, what would it matter?
 For we would still find ourselves wrapped in his loving arms, even at the bottom of the sea.

 Following with reckless abandon is foolishness only when we fail to recognize Christ.
 And all who follow this path have a special story to tell.
 It’s the tale of God’s great faithfulness.